ortus-docs/coldbox-docs/event_handlers/validation.md

 # Validation

-ColdBox does not have validation built-in but it is implemented via the <code>cbValidation</code> module.
+ColdBox Core MVC does not have validation built-in but it is implemented via the offical core  <code>cbValidation</code> module.
 You can easily install the module in your application via:

 ```bash
 box install cbvalidation